biomobst/IAS_hotspot_model/Modelling_trial_2025/README.md

 Modelling was performed using the script modelisation.teet.GA.R, projection&forecasting.mod.R, and projection&forecasting.R with help functions library script SEanalytics.functions2025.r

-The script includes the following steps
+The script includes the following steps <br />
-•	Filepaths, filenames, an suffixes
+•	Filepaths, filenames, an suffixes <br />
-•	Read present, absent and pseudoabsence points and extract environmental data
+•	Read present, absent and pseudoabsence points and extract environmental data <br />
-•	Preparing iterations
+•	Preparing iterations <br />
-•	Estimate weight of predictors with MCMC algortihm
+•	Estimate weight of predictors with MCMC algortihm <br />
-•	Make plots of variables’ weight and correlation with species observations
+•	Make plots of variables’ weight and correlation with species observations <br />
-•	Train random forest models
+•	Train random forest models <br />
-•	Extract C50 rules
+•	Extract C50 rules  <br />
-•	Calculate and plot ROC curves from cross validation
+•	Calculate and plot ROC curves from cross validation  <br />
-•	Spatial prediction of species presence and plotting individual maps
+•	Spatial prediction of species presence and plotting individual maps  <br />
-•	Plot map stacks with average probability
+•	Plot map stacks with average probability <br />
-•	Plot maps that combine cumulative average probability for all species with traffic layers
+•	Plot maps that combine cumulative average probability for all species with traffic layers <br />

 Filepaths, filenames, an suffixes
 For the most important folders, three variants are created with different "suffixes" for results with and without the chlora variable.